Coinductive control of inductive data types: Illustrative example: id + 1

 Since composing an arbitrary coalgebra homomorphism $C \to \ubalg(A,B)$ with $u$ produces a measuring $C \to A \to B$, we obtain a bijection, natural in $C,A,B$,

 showing that $\phom_-(A,B)$ is represented by $\ubalg(A,B)$.
-By \cref{theorem: equalizer formula for universal measuring}, we will see that $\ubalg(A,B)$ always exists (for this and other endofunctors of interest).
+In \cref{theorem: equalizer formula for universal measuring}, we will see that $\ubalg(A,B)$ always exists (for this and other endofunctors of interest).
 The coalgebra $\ubalg(A,B)$ will constitute the hom-coalgebra from $A$ to $B$ of our enriched category of algebras (\cref{thm:enriched}).

 Now, note that a measuring by the coalgebra $\I$ is a total algebra homomorphism.
 Thus,

 and so we find the hom-sets of the category of algebras can be easily extracted from $\ubalg(A,B)$ -- a statement that aligns with our intuition that $\balg(A,B)$ is the set of total algebra homomorphisms and $\ubalg(A,B)$ is the coalgebra of partial algebra homomorphisms.